2024–2026 Cuban protests

 On 17 March 2024, protests began in Cuba, primarily in Santiago de Cuba, the country's second largest city, in protest of food shortages and power outages.

 The country experienced what was described as the worst living crisis since the early 1990s.
-The government blames the U.S. embargo, which it refers to as a "blockade", imposed since 1962 during the early years of the revolutionary regime to power but intensified in 2021 with Cuba's addition to the State Sponsors of Terrorism list.
+The government blames the U.S. embargo, which it refers to as a "blockade", imposed since 1962 during the early years of the revolutionary regime to power and intensified in 2021 with Cuba's addition to the State Sponsors of Terrorism list.
 Cuba accused the U.S. of stirring up unrest, an accusation the United States has denied.